The Unhealthiest Bottled Iced Teas on the Planet

 AriZona Iced Tea With Peach Flavor

-You don't even need to be called out for being "Extra Sweet" to pack in a staggering 69 grams of sugar—120 percent of your daily recommended intake of the sweet stuff—if you're this AriZona brew.
-Even opting for the smaller bottle won't be much of a help.
+You don't even need to be called out for being "Extra Sweet" to pack in a staggering 34 grams of sugar in just one small can.
 Oh and those peaches you see on the can?
 They're just natural flavor.

 Pure Leaf Extra Sweet Tea